 Regarding the fact that individual Design approaches introduce the partial factors into the analysis in a different way (e.g., partial factors on actions on a structure and the resulting structure resistance or actions and soil parameters) it is logical that the results attributed to these design approaches may also considerably differ.
 If the National Annex does not recommend a Design approach for a given geotechnical task, it is up to the designer to select it (and therefore also to evaluate whether the results correspond to the analyzed situation).

 - Design approach 1 - Verification is performed for two sets of coefficients (Combination 1 and Combination 2) used in two separate analyses.
 Coefficients are applied to load actions and to material parameters.

 - Design approach 2 - Applies partial factors to load actions and material resistance (bearing capacity).

-- Design approach 3 - Applies partial factors to load actions and at the same time to material (material parameters of soil).
+- Design approach 3 - Applies partial factors to load actions and, at the same time, to the material (material parameters of soil).

 "New settings" dialog window, analysis based on EN1997 - Selection of design approach